Moneyl/Capstone-Fall2021/README.md

 ## Build instructions

 ### Requirements
-- [Cmake](https://cmake.org/) or visual studio with cmake integration for project generation.
+- [Cmake](https://cmake.org/) as a build system.
+Newer versions of Visual Studio have an option for built in CMake support.
-- [Git](https://git-scm.com/) to download the repo and dependencies.s
+- [Git](https://git-scm.com/) to download the repo and dependencies as git submodules.

 ### Steps
 1) Download repo with `git clone https://github.com/Moneyl/Capstone-Fall2021.git`